 Two projects are recommended for FY2019-20 HOME funding: 1) the San Pedro affordable homeowner development, sponsored by Habitat for Humanity of Ventura County; and 2) Willett Ranch, sponsored by the Housing Authority of the City of San Buenaventura.
 The San Pedro affordable homeowner development is being recommended for HOME funding in the amount of \$88,985, which incurs a 25% match requirement of \$22,247.
 Match is anticipated from private grants and donations.
 Willett Ranch is being recommended for HOME funding in the amount of \$444,924, which incurs a 25% match requirement of \$111,231.
 In the application for funding, the developer indicated that match in the approximate amount of \$750,000 is anticipated from the Federal Home Loan Bank of San Francisco.
 Match for both projects is expected to be realized in FY 2020-21.

 ESG match requirements are met through services and operations on behalf of subrecipient providers, including cash and in-kind contributions.
-Administration expenses, wrap around services, and case management expenses are the most common in-kind services.

-Annual Action Plan 2019 31
+Annual Action Plan